Sacred Heart Graphic Novel Review – Youth Unshackled

 Conclusion

-Sacred Heart, by Liz Suburbia, is published by Fantagraphics, print version priced $23.
+Sacred Heart, by Liz Suburbia, is published by Fantagraphics.